flsdaniela/workflow-git/workflow.md

 `git init`

+#### Changing files and adding to the staging area

 * Once you have declared the directory as a repository, it may or may not have a file.
 You can manually copy a file or create it with the following command:

 `touch <some-file>`

-* Now you are ready to add the exant files to the repository in order to make your first commit:
+* If you modify this file, you need to add this to the staging area.
+This area contains all the changes you have made to your files.
+The command is as follows:

 `git add --all` or `git add <some-file>`

+#### Commiting the changes

 * You have added the files (or a set of files) and there are ready to be commited to the repository, so you may proceed as follows (where some-message is a mandatory descrpition of the commit):

 `git commit -m "<some-message>"`

 * Once you have commited the files, you may want to create a repository in the Github and connect both repositories.
 Go to your Github account, Create new > New repository, give the **same** name as your local repository.

+#### Pushing to the remote repository

 * Once you have made your repository in the Github, you may want to connect your local repository with a repository in the Github.
 To do this, type the following commands: